 Explore the building

-Tour our Grade 1 listed building.
+Tour our Grade I listed London building.

 Tour the British Library to learn about the design and architecture of our building, the artwork hidden in its nooks and crannies and what goes on behind the scenes.